-President Lovell diagnosed with sarcoma
+President Lovell diagnosed with Sarcoma

 “Being back together in community, it was my plan to go to as many campus events as possible and find ways to interact with each of you.
 To my surprise, these were not God’s plans for me right now,” Lovell said in the release.

-Despite the cancer, Lovell said he is presently healthy and has a positive outlook.
-As a person of “deep faith” Lovell believes that God’s glory can be shown even throughout difficult times and is asking the Marquette community to keep him in their thoughts and prayers.
+Despite his diagnosis, Lovell said he is presently healthy and has a positive outlook.
+As a person of “deep faith” Lovell believes that God’s glory can be shown even through difficult times and is asking the Marquette community to keep him in their thoughts and prayers.

 Doctors said that he will be able to continue normal activities throughout his treatment, such as exercising.
 He will also continue his role as university president at this time.

+“I still plan to find ways to interact with each of you in the months and years ahead,” Lovell said.

+Lovell interacted with students and the Marquette community only a day after his diagnosis.
+On the evening of Wednesday Sept.
+1 he was at Organization Fest.
+Lovell was seen interacting with students and student leaders.

-Since Lovell announced his diagnosis he has received support from various members of the Marquette community.
+Since Lovell announced his diagnosis, he has received support from members of the Marquette community.

+“In this moment, we put our faith in God and the care that President Lovell will receive from his medical team as he continues to lead Marquette forward with his characteristic optimism and innovative spirit,” a university statement said.

+In addition to the university, the Marquette Board of Trustees put out their own statement showing their support for Lovell.

 This story was written by Megan Woolard.
 She can be reached at megan.woolard@marquette.edu.